cucumber/cucumber-jvm/cucumber-junit/README.md

 }
 ```

-This will execute all scenarios in the same package as the runner; by default glue
+This will execute all scenarios in the same package as the runner; by default, glue
-code is also assumed to be in the same
+code is also assumed to be in the same package.
-package.
 The `@CucumberOptions` can be used to provide
 [additional configuration](https://docs.cucumber.io/cucumber/api/#list-configuration-options)
 to the runner.

 ## Using JUnit Rules ##

 Cucumber supports JUnit's `@ClassRule`, `@BeforeClass`, and `@AfterClass`
 annotations.
 These will be executed before and
 after all scenarios.
 Using these is not recommended as it limits portability
 between different runners; they may not
 execute correctly when using the command line, [IntelliJ IDEA](https://www.jetbrains.com/help/idea/cucumber.html), or